sergiusens/blog/content/posts/snapcraft 3.0.md

 ### `license`
 The license applicable to a snap is defined under the SPDX 2.0 format.
-Validity of the license syntax is done using `snap pack` schema validation to ensure consistency across this _snappy_ ecosystem.
+Validity of the license syntax is done using `snap pack` schema validation to ensure consistency across this _snap_ ecosystem.

 ### Wrapperless snaps
 If you were part of the history of snaps since its conception, the idea of these wrappers